Stata

 You can confirm these changes are in place by running python query

-in the Stata console again.
+Stata console again.

 . python query